Highland Capital Management Fund Advisors L.P. Sells 2,300 Shares of Science Applications International Corp (NYSE:SAIC)

 Science Applications International stock traded down $2.08 during mid-day trading on Thursday, reaching $76.92.
 561,915 shares of the company traded hands, compared to its average volume of 649,260.
 The company has a debt-to-equity ratio of 1.83, a current ratio of 1.03 and a quick ratio of 0.90.
 Science Applications International Corp has a fifty-two week low of $45.45 and a fifty-two week high of $96.80.
 The company has a market capitalization of $4.59 billion, a price-to-earnings ratio of 22.36 and a beta of 1.02.
 The firm’s fifty day moving average is $81.62 and its two-hundred day moving average is $79.43.

+Science Applications International (NYSE:SAIC) last released its quarterly earnings results on Wednesday, September 2nd.
+The information technology services provider reported $1.63 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.44 by $0.19.
+The company had revenue of $1.76 billion for the quarter, compared to analyst estimates of $1.80 billion.
+Science Applications International had a net margin of 3.00% and a return on equity of 25.96%.
+The firm’s revenue was up 10.7% on a year-over-year basis.
+During the same quarter last year, the business earned $1.35 earnings per share.
+As a group, equities research analysts predict that Science Applications International Corp will post 6.08 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 30th.
-Stockholders of record on Friday, October 16th will be paid a $0.37 dividend.
-The ex-dividend date of this dividend is Thursday, October 15th.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.92%.
-Science Applications International’s payout ratio is currently 26.15%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 30th.
+Shareholders of record on Friday, October 16th will be issued a dividend of $0.37 per share.
+This represents a $1.48 annualized dividend and a yield of 1.92%.
+The ex-dividend date is Thursday, October 15th.
+Science Applications International’s payout ratio is 26.15%.

-A number of analysts have recently weighed in on the stock.
-Wells Fargo & Company boosted their target price on shares of Science Applications International from $85.00 to $105.00 and gave the stock an “overweight” rating in a report on Tuesday, May 19th.
-Citigroup upped their price target on shares of Science Applications International from $100.00 to $105.00 and gave the company a “buy” rating in a report on Thursday, September 3rd.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and eleven have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average target price of $100.18.

-In other news, CFO Charles Alexander Mathis purchased 1,450 shares of the company’s stock in a transaction that occurred on Friday, July 10th.
-The shares were bought at an average price of $69.80 per share, for a total transaction of $101,210.00.
-Following the completion of the transaction, the chief financial officer now owns 24,196 shares in the company, valued at $1,688,880.80.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-0.86% of the stock is owned by corporate insiders.

 Science Applications International Corp. engages in the provision of full life cycle services and solutions in the technical, engineering, intelligence, and enterprise information technology markets.
 It offers technology and equipment platform integration; maintenance of ground and maritime systems; logistics; training and simulation; operation and program support services; and end-to-end services such as the design, development, integration, deployment, management and operations, and sustainment and security of its customer’s information technology infrastructure.